 The problem of driving under the influence while drugged (DUID) continues to rise.
 Of all drivers killed in motor vehicle crashes, who were tested, 29 percent proved positive for legal and/or illegal drugs.
 This percentage has been increasing every year since 2006.
-With the 2014 addition of the DUID law subsections, CVC 23152(f) and CVC 23152(g), we are now able to accurately track the DUID problem in the City of Costa Mesa.
+With the 2014 addition of the DUID law subsections, CVC 23152(f), and CVC 23152(g), we are now able to accurately track the DUID problem in the City of Costa Mesa.
 There has been an increase of DUID arrests since 2019 when we had 93 arrests.
 This is due to the easy accessibility of drugs, namely marijuana and prescription drugs.
 Costa Mesa now has 15 marijuana dispensaries, with 45 more set to open in the near future.
 Because of the continued training classes offered to officers regarding DUID through OTS grant-funded training, the City of Costa Mesa continues to make a significant number of arrests for DUID or Driving under the influence of a combination of alcohol and drugs.
-There were 127 DUID arrests in 2020, 182 arrets in 2021, and 150 arrests in 2022.
+There were 127 DUID arrests in 2020, 182 arrests in 2021, 150 arrests in 2022, and 160 arrests in 2023.

-In the city of Costa Mesa, the number of motorcyclist fatalities has remained consistent over the past five years 2018(1), 2019 (2), 2020 (0), 2021 (1), 2022 (1).
-According to SWITRS (2020), the City of Costa Mesa ranked 18th worst for total motorcycle injury crashes out of 61 other cities in our population group.
+In the city of Costa Mesa, the number of motorcyclist fatalities has remained consistent over the past six years 2018(1), 2019 (2), 2020 (0), 2021 (1), 2022 (1), and 2023 (1).
+According to SWITRS (2020), the

+City of Costa Mesa ranked 18th worst for total motorcycle injury crashes out of 61 other cities in our population group.

 Pedestrians and bicyclists are the most vulnerable to injury and death when involved in a motor vehicle traffic crash.
 High visibility enforcement is a direct contribution to the decline in both bicycle and pedestrian fatal and injury traffic crashes.
 The Costa Mesa Police Department has investigated numerous pedestrian and bicycle fatal and injury traffic crash over the past five years.
-Those fatal traffic crash investigations include: one pedestrian fatality in 2018, two pedestrian fatalities in 2019, two pedestrian and two bicyclist fatalities in 2020, one pedestrian fatality in 2021, and four pedestrian fatalities in 2022.
+Those fatal traffic crash investigations include: two pedestrian fatalities in 2019, two pedestrian and two bicyclist fatalities in 2020, one pedestrian fatality in 2021, four pedestrian fatalities in 2022, and two pedestrian fatalities in 2023.

 Street racing and sideshows continue to be a problem in Costa Mesa.
 Costa Mesa had one fatal traffic crash in 2019 when a car crashed during a street racing intersection takeover.
-There were 136 reported street racing incidents in Costa Mesa in 2020, 68 incidents in 2021, and 61 incidents in 2022.
+There were 136 reported street racing incidents in Costa Mesa in 2020, 68 incidents in 2021, 61 incidents in 2022, and 65 incidents in 2023.
 The reduction in incidents can be attributed to the Costa Mesa Police Department's participation in the Orange County Strategic Enforcement Against Racing and Reckless Driving (STEARRD) taskforce, since 2021.

 Police Department budgets and staffing levels have reduced the number of officers on the street enforcing traffic laws.
 In the past, the Costa Mesa Police Department was adversely affected by a decrease in sworn personnel.
 The Traffic Safety Bureau staffing was severely impacted.
-As of 2023, we are currently at 131 sworn officers of the fully authorized staffing level of 141 sworn officers.
+As of 2022, we are currently at 131 sworn officers of the fully authorized staffing level of 141 sworn officers.
 Of the 131 sworn officers, four are on long-term, injured-on-duty leave, with uncertain return to work dates.
-We currently have nine dedicated Traffic Officers, one Special Events Officer, one Traffic Investigator, and two Traffic Sergeants.
+We currently have eight dedicated Traffic Officers, one Special Events Officer, one Traffic Investigator, and two Traffic Sergeants.
 The Costa Mesa Police Department Traffic Safety Bureau has had a dedicated, two-officer DUI enforcement team since January 2021.
+Due to staffing challenges, the two-man DUI team was disbanded in November 2023 to ensure there was adequate staffing for crash investigations.
+Losing our dedicated DUI team in November 2023 accounts for approximately 100 fewer DUI arrests in 2023 than the year prior.